Short-stay or residence visa for foreigners making a significant capital investment, understood as:

 SWORN TRANSLATIONS AND LEGALISATIONS

 For all the sworn translations into Spanish you must use a Sworn Translator-Interpreter duly registered in Spain.
-List of Sworn Translators-Interpreters registered in Spain.
+Please visit the relevant web section of this Consulate for the list of sworn translators-interpreters.

 The legalisations and Hague Apostilles must legalise the signatures of the signatories of the certificates: registered medical practitioners, police officers, etc. and not the signature of notaries or solicitors who did not issue those certificates.